 GDPR stipulates that the data owners must be given an opportunity to opt-out processing of their data and they must be informed about this right of rejection (opt-out) upon the first contact with the data controller.

-In case data of a person younger than 16 is being processed, consent of a legal representative is required.
+In case data of a person younger than 16 is being processed.

 Assigning one responsible, skilled and knowledgeable person for this task will make the GDPR compliance process much easier and smoother.